Trigger Integration Guide

 }

-Triggers are not allowed to send post_trade events.
-Attempting to do so will result in a forbidden_event error from the server.
+Triggers are not allowed to send category: "decision" events.
+Attempting to do so returns forbidden_event.

 Sending Logs